nickrhodes-gh/nickrhodes-gh.github.io/_posts/2019-09-02-aws-codedeploy-piplines.md

 default, while the container clones the source as root.

 ### Artifacts
 The final section in my buildspec.
-Artifacts are build output that are to be stored S3 for subsequent use.
-When using the CodeDeploy Pipelines this section isn't strictly necessary as you will override the Artifacts configured here with one created in your CodeDeploy pipeline.
+Artifacts define build output directories/files that should be stored in S3 for subsequent use.
+If you're using CodeDeploy Pipelines then this section isn't strictly necessary as you will override the Artifacts configured here with one created in the pipeline.
 This one is useful for testing builds outside of a pipeline though.

-In the case of the Jekyll build, the static output is stored in `_site/`, so this is what we can't to store.
+In the case of the Jekyll build, the static site output is stored in `_site/`, so this is what we can't to store.

 ## Optimisation
-As I alluded to earlier that there are some optimisations to be made when setting up the build.
+As I alluded to earlier, that there are some optimisations to be made when setting up the build.
 As an example, I was initially using the Ubuntu 18.04 image with the Ruby 2.6 runtime.
 I then installed Jekyll via `gem install jekyll bundler`.
 However this involved compiling the C libraries which took close to 3